Decomposition of Tensor Products of Modular Irreducible Representations for $SL_3$: the $p \geq 5$ case: Main Results

 \section{Main Results}

 In this section we give the two main results of the paper.
-The first main result is a near classification of the members of the family $\F= \F(\SL_3)$ of indecomposable direct summands of a tensor product of two restricted simple modules for $\SL_3$.
-The second main result is a description of the structure of all modules from the family $\F$ for $p\geq 5$.
-(The cases $p=2,3$ were treated in \cite{BDM1}.)
+The first main result describes the members of the family $\F= \F(G)$ of indecomposable direct summands of a tensor product of two restricted simple $G$-modules.
+The second main result is a description of the structure of the modules in $\F$, as far as we can deduce structural information by current methodology.
+The highest weight modules in $\F$ are either simple modules $L(\lambda)$ or indecomposable tilting modules $T(\lambda)$ for various $\lambda$, however there are non highest weight modules $M(\lambda)$ which occur in $\F$.